earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 ### npm

-You can easily install Node.js from their [official instructions](https://nodejs.org/en/), but in most cases, it’s possible your system might already have Node preinstalled.
+You can easily install Node.js from their [official instructions](https://nodejs.org/en/), but in most cases, it's possible your system might already have Node preinstalled.

 ### Postgres

-[Postgres](https://www.postgresql.org/) can be a little tricky to install depending on the operating system you’re using.
+[Postgres](https://www.postgresql.org/) can be a little tricky to install depending on the operating system you're using.
 For this tutorial, you can leverage Docker and get a local version running by taking the following steps:

 1. Create a folder to persist the DB data.